 Media Kit.
 If you plan on taking your blog to the next level by working with brands and PR’s you will need a media kit.
 Media kits can be tedious and time-consuming so I had an awesome illustrator, Naomi from Dr. How’s Science Wows create mine, and it’s superb.
 You should hook up with her if graphics ain’t your thing.
 Mine includes a short bio, my pricing, my social media platforms and followers, page views, Domain Authority, and brands that I’ve worked with in the past.
 Aby over at You Baby Me Mummy has this brilliant post on how to build your own media kit if you fancy making your own media kit.

 Save Facebook posts for later.
 Easily one of my favourite Facebook tools.
 Save or bookmark posts in your feeds for later by clicking the downwards arrow or the three little dots and press save.
-It’s so simple.
+It’s the simple things.

 Another one of my blogging tips is to Comment on other blogs.
 In my experience bloggers are most likely to comment on your blog posts while readers will comment on your social media posts.
 If you comment on other blogs chances are that blogger might pop back to have a nosey on your site and leave you a comment too.